Distributing Blogs, Podcasts, and Videos on Social Media With the PAGER Method

 The PAGER Method and Articles Content

 With PAGER, you post one piece of content each week from each category so you are posting 4-5 times a week on a platform.
 Note: Random is optional.
-To learn the PAGER Method, attend the next Simplify Your Social webinar.
+To learn the PAGER Method read my book Simple Social Media.

 The PAGER Method is a social media content creation and distribution strategy that I created to address issues people have with social media: that it doesn’t drive sales, it doesn’t drive traffic, posts don’t get seen, and it’s too self-promotional.
 You create a post from each category of PAGER - Promotional, Articles, General, Engagement, and Random - and publish it regularly.